-Windows 8.1 is the latest version of Microsoft’s operating system from Microsoft, following Windows 8 which was released in 2012.
-Unlike the older Windows OS versions, the Windows 8 operating system set a new trend where users were not taken straight to the desktop.
-Instead, the Start screen was displayed with various application tiles which you clicked to launch.
-This style still stands and in early April, 2014 Microsoft released an update to Windows 8.1 – Windows 8.1.1 or Windows 8.1 Update 1.
+Windows 8.1 is the latest version of Microsoft’s operating system, following Windows 8 which was released in 2012.
+Unlike the older Windows OS versions, the Windows 8 operating system set a new trend where users were not taken straight to the desktop but instead, the Start screen was displayed with various application tiles which you clicked to launch.
+This style still stands and in early April 2014, Microsoft released an update to Windows 8.1 – Windows 8.1.1 or Windows 8.1 Update 1.

 Go directly to the desktop instead of the Start screen

 The Start screen was introduced with the release of Windows 8 to make it more convenient for tablet users to navigate apps.
 However, this is something that many mouse users and those who are used to older versions of Windows have found difficult to use.
 With the first version of Windows 8, there was no way to change this setting before.